tidyverse/tidytemplate/README.md

 * [ ] Eliminate superseded navbar customisation (`home: ~`, article re-ordering)
 * [ ] Update `news` structure if needed
 * [ ] Remove any author info for tidyverse folks (since now included in template)
+* [ ] If you need to re-publish a released site; see [How to update a released site](https://pkgdown.r-lib.org/dev/articles/how-to-update-released-site.html)
 ```